Top 10 Electric Vehicles With The Longest Range

 Smart Electric Drive

-The first vehicle in our list of 10 electric vehicles with the longest range of 2016 is the Smart EV.
+The first vehicle in our list of 10 electric vehicles with the longest range is the Smart EV.
 The Smart EV is a tiny vehicle that does not really break any design barriers, but will give as much as 68 miles when fully charged, the equivalent of 107 miles per gallon combined.
 Currently retailing at $25,750, it is the only production electric vehicle that has a convertible option, making it the most affordable vehicle for people who would like to go green.
 With a driving cost of $0.95 per 25 miles, it offers a transportation option to fit any budget.

 Ford Focus Electric

 With the electric version of the Focus, Ford has developed a highly viable electric vehicle that is now very affordable, after the company slashed its sticker price dramatically in 2014.
 The vehicle manages 76 miles when fully charged, with a combined 105 miles per gallon combined equivalent.
 When this is compared to the 24 miles per gallon average of most newer cars, the Focus could help owners save more than $5,500 in fuel costs within five years.
-The Focus Electric has a sticker price of $29,170 and definitely qualifies to be in the 10 electric vehicles with the longest range of 2016.
+The Focus Electric has a sticker price of $29,170 and definitely qualifies to be in the 10 electric vehicles with the longest range.

 With the small i3, BMW has developed one of the most sustainable models of electric vehicles available today.
 The EPA has estimated the range of the vehicle at 81 miles, offering the equivalent of 124 miles per gallon.
 This is the best range of any current vehicle available in the US.
 With the fuel savings that can be made, the car’s relatively pricey $43,350 starts to look like a steal.